manisar2/manisar2/README.md

 ## Tools and Snippets

+ * ### <font size="4rem">[Desktop Seach Utility (proprietary)](https://randompearls.com/private-files/Manis_FileSearch_Utility_-_Beta.exe)</font>
+   It's a combination of file explorer and file-search utility.<br>
+   For integration into Windows context menu, run it first time *as administrator*.<br>
+   It has some cool features still absent from Windows explorer search, such as multi-directory search, using max depth and file size, hot-search, showing tree-view in the results, exporting to Excel or html etc.

  * ### <font size="4rem">[Show Markdown from within Code Cells in Jupyter and VS Code's Python Interactive](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/show-markdown-within-code-cells-jupyter-and-vs-code-interactive-python/)</font><!-- <img src="images/Jupyter_Cell_With_Markdown_Comment.jpg" style="float:right; max-height:125px; margin-left:5px; border-radius:3px;" /><br> -->
    <table width="100%">
    <tr><td>A github package for displaying markdown from within code cells in IPython output, while ignoring it when run in normal Python (like usual comments).<br>